Rural poverty: Diversification

 Agricultural diversification can provide rural families with higher income and greater food security.
 Diversification, or a reallocation of some of a farm's productive resources, reduces farming risk, especially risk related to unpredictable or extreme weather that may be due to climate change.
 Policies related to diversification have also focused on crop rotation to increase productivity, as well as improving the production of traditional food crops such as cassava, cowpeas, plantains, and bananas rather than promoting the growth of more precarious cash crops.
 These crops tend to be at the core of farming systems among the rural poor and are generally more drought resistant and can survive under poor soil conditions.
 Improving the productivity and marketing of these crops promotes food and income security among rural households.

-Universal Basic Income
+Universal basic income

 Universal basic income, or UBI, has been suggested as a way to relieve rural poverty.
 Some studies have supported Unconditional Cash Transfers, or UCT, a type of UBI, as a way to alleviate the negative externalities associated with poverty such as food insecurity.
 Particularly, one study conducted in Kenya from 2011 to 2013, which studied the effects of UCT on a subset of 1500 households in Nyanza Province, found that UCT is an effective method concluding "Results demonstrated that the program had significant welfare-improving impacts, both economically and psychologically, for transfer recipients."

+Inclusive rural transformation

+As agricultural systems go through a process of shifting from mainly subsistence farming to commercial, highly diversified production systems, there can also be a rural transformation – the emergence of livelihood and income-generating opportunities in the rural non-farm sector.
+Rural transformation is inclusive when it leads to prosperity and the eradication of hunger and poverty, thereby benefiting the entire rural society.
+Strong links between rural areas and neighboring small cities and towns can amplify economic growth opportunities.